Asociatia-Bucurie-In-dar/bucurieindar/messages/privacy/en.md

 ## Use of Data

-[Your Charity Name] uses the collected data for various purposes, including:
+Bucurie în Dar (Gift of Joy) Association uses the collected data for various purposes, including:
 - To process donations
+- To display donation progress
 - To communicate with you
 - To provide and maintain our service
 - To notify you about changes to our service